Proactively hunt for threats with advanced hunting in Microsoft 365 Defender

 You can use the same threat hunting queries to build custom detection rules.
 These rules run automatically to check for and then respond to suspected breach activity, misconfigured machines, and other findings.

-This capability is similar to advanced hunting in Microsoft Defender for Endpoint and supports queries that check a broader data set coming from:
+Advanced hunting supports queries that check a broader data set coming from:

 - Microsoft Defender for Endpoint